What is an Invoice? | The Ultimate Guide to Invoicing

 Bills are what the recipient calls an invoice - In other cases, "bill" and "invoice" refer to the exact same document, however the issuer will refer to it as an "invoice" and the recipient will refer to it as a "bill".

 Bills are a collection of invoice amounts due - Another case is when a business issues a customer multiple invoices over a period.
-They may follow up with a "bill" which details the total amount outstanding to be paid, across all invoices.
+They may follow up with a "bill" which details the total amount outstanding to be paid.

 What's included in a purchase order?